Happy New Year everyone.

 Lucas is Delaney's (very tall) boyfriend.

-So that about wraps things up.
+So that about wraps things up for the year.
 No pun intended.

 It is New Year's evening.